Jose Garcia Player Props: Reds vs. Braves

 Jose Garcia At The Plate

-- Garcia has gotten a hit in two of six games this year, but has had no multi-hit games.
+- Garcia has had a base hit in three of seven games this year, and multiple hits once.

-- He has not gone deep in his six games this year.
+- In seven games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.